collective/mrs-developer/README.md

 Properties:

 - `package`: Optional.
 Name of the package that will be mention in `paths`.
-If not provided, defauklt to entry key.
+If not provided, default to entry key.
 - `path`: Optional.
 Source path in the repository.
 Will be concatenated to the local repository path in `tsconfig.json`.
 - `url`: Mandatory.
 Git repository remote URL.
 - `branch`: Optional.
-Branch name, default to `master`.
+Branch name, defaults to the remote's default branch.
 Ignored if `tag` is defined.
 - `tag`: Optional.
 Tag name.
 - `develop`: Optional.
 Boolean, can be toggled on/off to activate/deactivate a package.
 Default is true.